liminaclus/cubes/README.md

    ```
    npm run dev
    ```
-5. Now just enter (in the terminal):
+5. Now just type in the terminal:
    ```
    o
    ```
+   and hit enter.
    The web app will open up in the browser.
 You can interact with it using your mouse or trackpad.

 ![screenshot](screenshot1.png)